PEXANE2/azure-docs.tr-tr/articles/web-application-firewall/afds/waf-front-door-monitor.md

 ```

-Aşağıdaki örnek sorgu AccessLogs girişlerini alır:
+Aşağıdaki örnek sorgu AccessLogs girdilerini edinir:

 ``` AccessLogQuery
 AzureDiagnostics